-Typically, you would transcode to an MP4 container comprising of H.264 video and AAC audio, an MPEG-2 TS container comprising of H.264 video and AAC audio, or a WebM container comprising of VP8 video and Vorbis audio.
+Typically, for a video you would transcode to an MP4 container comprising of H.264 video and AAC audio, an MPEG-2 TS container comprising of H.264 video and AAC audio, or a WebM container comprising of VP8 video and Vorbis audio.
+Typically for audio, you would transcode to an MP3 file, an MP4 container that includes AAC audio, or an OGG container that includes Vorbis audio.
+For HLS audio file sets, you can use either AAC or MP3 for audio within the MPEG-2 TS container.
 For input, we support most common media formats including 3GP, AVI, DivX, FLV, MPEG-2, MP4, MXF, OGG, VOB, and WebM.

 HTTP Live Streaming (HLS): Amazon Elastic Transcoder enables you to create HLS segmented filesets and playlists.
-You can specify an input file and Amazon Elastic Transcoder can create a set of segmented output renditions at different resolutions and bit rates, and a corresponding M3U8 playlist files all stored in Amazon S3.
-You can then use Amazon CloudFront to deliver these to players that implement HLS like Apple iOS devices, Android devices and browser-based players.
+You can specify an input file and use Amazon Elastic Transcoder to create a set of segmented output renditions at different resolutions and bit rates, and a corresponding M3U8 playlist files all stored in Amazon S3.
+You can then use Amazon CloudFront to deliver these to players that implement HLS like Apple iOS devices, Android devices, some set top streaming players (like Roku) and browser-based players.

 Progressive download of on-demand media: You can store the original versions of your media content in Amazon S3 and configure an Amazon CloudFront download distribution for progressive download of your video and audio files.
 Frequently accessed media files are cached at the edge to help you scale and give your viewers the best possible performance.

 Advanced Settings: You can override defaults or automatic job and preset parameters using advanced settings.
-For example, you may wish to force a specific output frame rate, rotation or set a specific H.264 or VP8 profile level.
+For example, you may wish to force or limit a specific output frame rate, maximum bit rate, and rotation or set a specific H.264 or VP8 profile level.

 Multiple Regions: Amazon Elastic Transcoder is available in six AWS regions: US East (N. Virginia), US West (Oregon), US West (N. California), EU (Ireland), Asia Pacific (Singapore) and Asia Pacific (Tokyo).